awesomemotive/google-analytics-for-wordpress/README.md

 ### Additions ###

-- Required: Functions should be unit testable, documented and unit-tested
-	- When submitting new functions, ensure the functions are easily testable by PHPUnit where applicable.
-If altering existing functions, adjust and add/remove unit tests and documentation covering the function where applicable.
-If you're adding/editing a function in a class, make sure to add `@access {private|public|protected}`
 - Required: Code should be formatted using tabs, set to size of 4 spaces
 	- 4 spaces per tab is the universally accepted default tab size.
 Tabs are easier to read through in most editors.
 Additionally, they take up less file space than 4 spaces.
 - Required: Filter and function names should use underscores, not dashes